 One unpublished back-of-the-envelope estimate exists that puts the number of bees used for pollination services between 100 billion and 1 trillion alive at any given time, which I believe would put the annual number used somewhere between 1 trillion and 10 trillion insects.
 I don’t think other insects make up a significant portion of the individuals used for pollination and ecosystem services.

 Many invertebrates are studied in scientific labs, both as direct subjects of study, and as model organisms.
 In particular, fruit flies (Drosophila melanogaster) and nematodes (Caenorhabditis elegans) are widely used as model organisms.
 Honeybees (Apis), and a variety of other invertebrates are also widely used.

 Completely unknown — I can’t find any good data on how many nematodes (including C. Elegans) might be in labs.
 There are at least 3,300 fruit fly labs globally (as of 2017).
-If each one has an average of 500 flies alive at any given time, that suggests an annual population of around 12 million in labs.
-So given that fruit flies are the most common insect in labs, but that populations might be higher in some labs my best guess is that between 100 million and 10 billion individuals, not including nematodes, are used in research labs annually.
+If each one has an average of 30,000 to 75,000 flies alive at any given time (based on an assessment from an entomologist of lab populations), and a lab lifespan of 20-45 days, that suggests an annual population of around 2 billion in labs.
+So given that fruit flies are the most common insect in labs, but that populations might be higher in some labs my best guess is that between 2 billion and 15 billion individuals, not including nematodes, are used in research labs annually.

 Scale Wax Production